Iru21/SpawnCuboids/README.md

  here goes your plot price

- here goes plot radius - how far away from the center is the plto broder
+ here goes plot radius - how far away from the center is the plot broder